microsoft/FastTrack/scripts/Get-FullTeamsReport/README.md

 ## Usage

-The purpose of this script is to use the groups usage report graph api to gather usage data on teams within a certain period of time
+The purpose of this script is to report all teams, channels, and users that exists in an environment

 ### Run